 A power of attorney is written permission for someone to take care of property or money matters for you, in whatever way you want.
 In a power of attorney document, you are called the “principal” (person giving the power).
 The person who will take care of things for you is called the "attorney-in-fact."
 This person does not have to be a lawyer.

 Any competent person over the age of 18 can be your attorney-in-fact.
 This includes family members.
 Many people choose a spouse or child.
 It is important to pick someone you trust deeply.
 Remember they will have control of things like your bank accounts or property.

 You can list more than one attorney-in-fact.
 But each of them can do things in your name without asking permission from the other, unless you write out that you want it to be different.

-You can also name a “successor attorney.”
+You can also name a “successor attorney-in-fact.”
 This is someone who takes over if the first one can’t or won’t do it anymore.